 For more information on this topic and Jay’s children's book on safe and unsafe touch 'Some Secrets Should Never Be Kept' go to www.e2epublishing.info

 'Some Secrets Should Never Be Kept' now available on Amazon in 7 seven languages.

-Jayneen's new book 'Body Safety Education — A parents' guide to protecting kids from sexual abuse' is now available at:
+Jayneen's new book 'Body Safety Education — A parents' guide to protecting kids from sexual abuse' is now here.

 To talk to someone about child sexual abuse or any abuse, or for support as a family member or friend to someone who has experienced sexual abuse, please call in Australia:

 Victoria: Sexual Assault Crisis Line (SACL) 1800 806 292